16278 South Pacific Coast Hwy

 A small bar with some tiki carvings inside, Turc's, can be found just down the street.

 At the end of May 2006, Sam's Seafood was sold to developers who aim to build retail spaces & condominiums on the site.
 Red tape appears to be holding off any development on the site for possibly years.
-Sam's closed for several months until June 2007, when the property owners allowed a new group to come in and keep the restaurant running in a somewhat modified form until the development can move forward.
+Sam's closed for several months until June 2007, when the property owners allowed a new group to come in and keep the restaurant running in a somewhat modified form until the development could move forward.

 How to find it